 After years of working and managing bakeries for a supermarket chain, I began to detach myself from the way we did certain things.

 I had an excellent team that could have made those pain de campagne’s or sourdough boules that we reheated in the oven, we made most of our bread from scratch, why not the “fancy” stuff too?

-At the time, free range chicken, growing your own vegetables and making everything from scratch was fashionable.
-It was the start of a booming generation of the artisans.
+At the time, free-range chicken, growing your own vegetables and making everything from scratch was fashionable.
+It was the start of a booming generation of artisans.
 I would regularly visit local butchers for meat, top up with fresh vegetables from the local suppliers and even kept chickens for the best quality eggs.

 I tried tirelessly to get some information on artisan bread making online.
 The best recipes and instructors were French and Italian, I would attempt to follow what they said, I can still remember videos that stood out back then.